Animals in a Permaculture System: Meeting livestock needs, a primer

 Take a look at Shepherdess Lesley Perrett’s youtube channel where she demonstrates practical skills needed for looking after sheep.

 Cows, being bigger animals, need more space than sheep.
-However, they fit well with sheep in a permaculture system because cows eat long grass, whereas sheep eat short grass, so sheep can follow cows in the rotation system.
+However, they fit well with sheep in and other animals in a permaculture system because cows eat long grass, whereas sheep eat short grass, so sheep can follow cows in the rotation system.

 These days, cattle are divided into beef breeds and dairy breeds, but most older breeds are dual purpose.
 If you are thinking of having a house cow, then a dual purpose breed makes sense because in order to produce milk, a cow needs to have a calf.
 And you want both good milk and a calf you can eventually have beef from.